shawnk80/ticketmaster/README.md

 </details>
 <br>

 Use the [News API](https://newsapi.org/) to search for News articles based off several criteria.
 Research the available endpoints and `request parameters`.
-This API has really good documentation and is pretty straight forward.
+This API has great documentation and is pretty straight forward.

 Use the Google Maps Embed API from the lecture to display concert locations.

+Use Python's [Request](https://realpython.com/python-requests/) library and know what to do after you get the [Response](https://realpython.com/python-requests/#the-response).

 ## How to start?
 __Get organized!__